itsniteshh/nitesh-journey/Everyday planner.md

 #started this challenge again and again on 30th April, 2023

 # Day 0 -- 30th April, 2023
--- Python crash course book
+-- Started with Python crash course book